 Generally, resurrection plants are happy in average room temperatures.
 However, avoid placing resurrection plants in locations next to drafty vents or windows.

 Resurrection plants require very little fertilizing.
 Feed twice a year with a diluted water-soluble houseplant fertilizer.
 Dilute the fertilizer to 1/10 of the strength recommended for regular houseplants, and feed your resurrection plant once in early spring and once mid-summer.

-Resurrection plants do not need pruning, but you can trim any dead ends that do not rehydrate with a pair of garden shears or snips.
+Resurrection plants do not need regular pruning, but you can trim any dead ends that do not rehydrate with a pair of garden shears or snips.

 Propagating Resurrection Plants

 This plant cannot tolerate extreme cold or heat.
 If you keep your resurrection plant outdoors in the summer, you can store it in its dormant state over the winter.
 To store it, bring it in from the cold and put it in a paper bag or a box in a cool, dry place where it won't get crushed.
 It will dry out and wait for you to revive it again in the spring.
 However, resurrection plants grown indoors don't require any special winter care.

 There are two plants with the common name of Rose of Jericho: Selaginella lepidophylla and Anastatica hierochuntica.
 Both species dry out and appear dead without water, but revive once exposed to moisture.
 However, they are distinct species that are native to two different continents.
 Anastatica is a member of the Brassicaceae family and comes from the arid regions in the Middle East and the Sahara Desert.
-At the same time, Selaginella is native to Mexico and parts of the United States and is a part of the spikemoss (Selaginellaceae) family.
+Selaginella is native to Mexico and parts of the United States and is a part of the spikemoss (Selaginellaceae) family.
 To counteract the confusion, Selaginella lepidophylla is sometimes called false Rose of Jericho and Anastatica hierochuntica called true Rose of Jericho.

 How long can a resurrection plant live without water?